 It's almost never a good idea for a kid to try to gain weight, especially by eating lots of junk food.
-It may seem strange when many people want to be thinner that some kids want to gain weight.
+Many people want to be thinner, so it can seem strange that some kids want to gain weight.
 But kids who are thin sometimes feel like they aren't the right size.
 And they might even get teased about their size.

 People come in different shapes and sizes.
 You might have friends the same age who weigh a lot more than you do.
 That doesn't mean that either of you is the wrong weight.

 Being teased is one reason thin kids sometimes want to add pounds.
 It's never fun to be picked on.
 If this happens to you, be sure to tell a grown-up who can help.
 You might also rehearse what you will say back to someone who teases you.
 Don't insult anyone, but maybe say, "That's just the way I am.
 Everybody is different."
 Having friends who back you up can help you feel braver and less alone.